Teradata/stacki-wiki/wiki/Customization/Carts.md

 1. The application to be installed is available as an RPM
 2. The application can be configured using simple shell command or a script.
-3. The developer is has a basic knowledge of editing HTML-like syntax.
+3. The developer has a basic knowledge of editing HTML-like syntax.

 Stacki uses a collection of XML files that provide the definition of a system, and the instructions for installing a backend node.